throttlemeister/fish/README.md

 **genprofile**       Generate and compress the profile files so it can be deployed\
 File: functions/genprofile.fish\
 \
+**grep**             Alias for grep to add color and line numbers\
+File: functions/grep.fish\
+This function checks if ripgrep (a replacement for grep written in Rust) has been installed under /usr/local/bin, and if so, use that and if not, it will use the standard command.\
+\
 **harden**           Execute the system hardening tasks using Ansible\
 File: functions/harden.fish\
 \